Skallad/readme/README.md

 ### Media

--   The images on the home page are private pictures of art I have created myself.
-The remaining art on the art page is from Pinterest.
+-   The images displayed on the site are all from Pinterest.
 -   The amphora with the text was created by me in Procreate to further emphasise my association of 'vessel' with the ancient Greek amphora.
 -